Powers of Attorney for Health Care and Living Wills

 Feel free to make an appointment to discuss and complete your Advance Directives with your health coach or health care provider at your Methodist Physicians Clinic.

-Contact the Methodist Pastoral Services Department at 402-354-4016 or email@example.com with any questions or to make an appointment.
+Contact the Methodist Spiritual Care Services Department at 402-354-4016 or email@example.com with any questions or to make an appointment.
 One of our chaplains will be happy to assist you with the forms and notarization.

 If you are a hospital patient, ask your nurse to contact a chaplain or administrative coordinator to answer your questions, provide the necessary forms, and notarize your document(s).